stoychoX/OOP-FMI-2021/README.md

 ### Added
 * Getting subsets from already existing vector<T>.
 * Intersection of two vectors.
-* Inserting arrays T* by .insertList.
+* Inserting arrays of type T* by .insertList.
 * Erasing element from vector.
-* Finding element.
+* Finding element in vector.
 * Finding if the container has certain element.

 ## Queue: